 Items below grade "A" will then be pushed to a Return to Vendor (RTV) with a type Graded document.
-If the seller has substantial evidence to assume that the grading is incorrect, the seller shall raise a dispute on Seller Lab within 48 hours to challenge noon's grading decision.
+If the seller has substantial evidence to assume that the grading is incorrect, the seller shall raise a dispute on Seller Lab within 14 calendar days to challenge noon's grading decision.

 This article will walk you through the dispute process and how to track subsequent payments.